 Ordered Patch Theory

-Appendix T-14: Bandwidth-Structure Invariance and the Unfolding Argument
+Appendix T-14: Implementation Non-Invariance and the Unfolding Argument

 Anders Jarevåg

 Closure status: DRAFT STRUCTURAL CORRESPONDENCE.
-This appendix formalises the response sketched discursively in preprint §7.4.
-It establishes one theorem and three corollaries, all conditional on Theorem P-4 (Algorithmic Phenomenal Residual) and Appendix T-1 (Stability Filter rate-distortion specification).
+This appendix formalises the response sketched discursively in preprint §7.4 (originally §7.4; that material now lives at §6.4 and the §7 Positioning IIT row).
+It establishes one theorem and three corollaries, all conditional on Conjecture P-4 (Algorithmic Phenomenal Residual) and Appendix T-1 (Stability Filter rate-distortion specification).
 No equations of T-1 or P-4 are altered; this appendix derives a structural invariance property from them.

 §1.
 Background and Motivation